dhth/dfft/README.md

   </p>
 </p>

-`dfft` (short for "diff-trail") watches for changes to files in a directory, and outputs them as they happen.
+`dfft` (short for "diff-trail") watches for changes to files in a directory and displays them in a TUI as they happen.

 ![dfft](https://github.com/user-attachments/assets/4f2b4182-87cb-47a4-bfb1-0aa45a8a24d0)